matthewmueller/array/Readme.md

 A better array for the browser and node.js.
 Supports events & many functional goodies.

-The functional bits are based on the [Enumerable](https://github.com/component/enumerable) component.
+The functional bits are based off the [Enumerable](https://github.com/component/enumerable) component.

 ## Installation